the-cirqit-editor/cirqit-openAPI/example/pkce-authentication-flow/README.md

 ## run the example app on your local machine

+The PKCE flow is based on a redirect to the browser from the Authentication Server.
+To allow a POC of this flow, a simple express server is used to handle the redirect and finally obtain the JWT authentication token from AWS.

 ### configure
 * adjust cirQit settings in index.html
 * adjust the targetApp URL to your application in the index.html